ghostbhd/oneBall_front/README.md

   ## Dashboard

-- **Main Features:** Access essential features such as viewing last messages, accessing your profile details, and reviewing your game history.
+- **Main Features:** Access essential features such as viewing the last messages, accessing your profile details, and reviewing your game history.
 - **Start Game:** Initiate a game either randomly or challenge a friend directly from the dashboard.

   ## Game Page